niermann/holoaverage/docs/parameters.rst

     sideband in Fourier space is done.
 This is typically the radius of the mask used.
 The smaller this is chosen, the lower the resolution of the reconstructions will be.
 However, smaller values will spatially average the reconstructions more, thus decreasing the noise present in the holograms (at the cost of larger spatial correlations).
-    This value specified by this parameter is also taken as cut-off frequency for the low pass used in the raw alignment step.
+    The value specified by this parameter is also taken as cut-off frequency for the low pass used in the raw alignment step.
 For the raw alignment low pass, always a hard aperture (edge function) is taken.
     Please note, that if a wrong :ref:`param-sampling` is specified, the value of this parameter does not refer to the correct spatial frequency.